Gestational Diabetes Remote Monitoring service Home monitoring for patients with gestational diabetes

-- Around 1 in 20 women who give birth in the UK each year either have diabetes before they get pregnant or develop diabetes during their pregnancy (known as gestational diabetes.
+Around 1 in 20 patients who give birth in the UK each year either have diabetes before they get pregnant or develop it during their pregnancy.
+This is known as gestational diabetes.

-- It can occur at any stage of pregnancy but is more common in the second half.
-If not treated, Gestational Diabetes can lead to excessive birth weight of babies and premature delivery amongst other complications.
+It can occur at any stage of pregnancy, but is more common in the second half.
+If not treated, gestational diabetes can lead to excessive birth weight of babies and premature delivery, amongst other complications.